-I’ve gathered a collection of things that don’t need to cost much — items most vintage lovers would enjoy to some extent.
-The key here is to make these items your own; present them in a way that will showcase your personality so they transform from looking like pieces from grandma’s house to looking like treasures from your house.
+When decorating your home in an antique style, the key is to make these items your own; present them in a way that will showcase your personality.
+Here’s how to transform antiques from looking like pieces from grandma’s house to looking like treasures from your house.

 What was once a means of preserving fruits and vegetables prior to modern refrigeration is now primarily used in home decor.
 Let’s face it, if you’re going to venture into canning today, you probably won’t want to use your vintage Ball jars to do it.

 When we ship things today, an Amazon Prime cardboard box might come to mind, or basic pallets if we’re thinking larger scale.
-But back in the day, so many things were transported in wooden crates regardless of whether the product was for a single consumer or a large distributor.
+But back then, so many things were transported in wooden crates, regardless of whether the product was for a single consumer or a large distributor.
 These crates were signifiers of quality.
-The better the advertising and the more elaborate the box, the better the contents were inside.
+The better the advertising and the more elaborate the box, the better the contents.

 If pottery has a hallmark at all, that is generally a good sign.
 But unsigned pottery can have its place on Antiques Roadshow depending on the origin.
 My advice is to just shop for what catches your eye.
 If you get lucky with some remarkable find, great.
 If not, you won’t feel terrible planting tons of plants inside.

 Before I really started getting into and collecting antique jewelry, I was into collecting antique books.
-As an English major, I prided myself on finding and owning early editions, signed copies, etc. I even put a set of books (that are in German!)* on layaway for what seemed to be an eternity at the time.
+As an English major, I prided myself on finding and owning early editions, signed copies, etc. I even put a set of books on layaway for what seemed to be an eternity at the time.

-Find vintage books with interesting covers in similar color patterns and create a book stack for your living room.
-Collect vintage books based on your interests and hobbies.
+For decorating purposes, find vintage books with interesting covers in similar color patterns and create a book stack for your living room.
+Also, collect vintage books based on your interests and hobbies.
 These books that are less expensive are meant to be opened, touched, read, and explored.
 No need for dust jackets and extreme care here.

 I used to be such an antique purist that I couldn’t fathom taking old prints out of their original frames.
 That frame was not being reused no matter how ugly the print.
 My only hope was finding old frames that didn’t have anything inside.

-The best use of old frames I’ve seen comes from Danielle of Gem Gossip.
-The wall in her office is packed with gold frames.
-Sometimes the original print stays and other times, she adds something jewelry related inside.
-The point is she’s collecting the vintage frames, not necessarily the prints.
+The best use of old frames is to create an eclectic gallery wall.
+Sometimes the original print stays, sometimes not.
+The point is to collect the vintage frames, not necessarily the prints.
 A gold-washed frame with subtle detailing is perfect for a vintage lover’s walls.